totallynotdavid/megaloader/docs/megaloader/plugins/index.md

 ---
 title: Plugin system overview
+description:
-description: Learn about megaloader's plugin architecture, domain resolution, and plugin lifecycle for supporting multiple platforms.
+  Learn about megaloader's plugin architecture, domain resolution, and plugin lifecycle for supporting multiple platforms.
 outline: [2, 3]
 prev:
-  text: 'CLI examples'
+  text: "CLI examples"
-  link: '/cli/examples'
+  link: "/cli/examples"
 next:
-  text: 'Supported platforms'
+  text: "Supported platforms"
-  link: '/plugins/supported-platforms'
+  link: "/plugins/platforms"
 ---

 # Plugin system overview

 Megaloader uses a plugin-based architecture to support multiple file hosting platforms through a unified interface.
 Each platform is implemented as a separate plugin that inherits from the `BasePlugin` abstract class.

 ## How plugins work